English

 The student should

-• possess a solid background in quantum physics, minimally on the level usually achieved within a Bachelor of Physics study curriculum.
+possess a solid background in quantum physics, minimally on the level that is usually achieved within a study curriculum of a bachelor of physics.

 Back to Project List